Adult Learning and Leadership Doctoral Degrees

 (Students must complete 4 of the following courses)

-A seminar studying the significant literature of adult education from a current and historic perspective.
+A seminar studying the significant literature of adult learning and leadership from a current and historic perspective.

-EDACE 916 Foundations of Adult Education (3 credits)
+EDACE 916 Foundations of Adult Learning and Leadership

-A study of adult education historical perspectives, contemporary institutions and programs, teaching-learning process, administrative practices, and conceptual roles.
+A study of adult learning and leadership historical perspectives, contemporary institutions and programs, teaching-learning process, administrative practices, and conceptual roles.

-EDACE 937 Organization and Administration of Adult Education
+EDACE 937 Organization and Administration of Adult Learning and Leadership

-A critical study of organizational procedures and administrative practices as related to the implementation and maintenance of an effective program in adult education.
+A critical study of organizational procedures and administrative practices as related to the implementation and maintenance of an effective program in adult learning and leadership.

 Study all pertinent adult development theories.